aiven/aiven-docs/docs/products/kafka/kafka-connect/howto/influx-sink.md

 ### Create a Kafka Connect connector with the Aiven Console

-To create a Apache Kafka Connect connector, follow these steps:
+To create an Apache Kafka Connect connector, follow these steps:

 1. Log in to the [Aiven Console](https://console.aiven.io/) and select the Aiven for Apache Kafka® or Aiven for Apache Kafka Connect®